AhmedAbdelhamid19/System-Design/docs/13-conclusion-and-interview-tips.md

 ## Practical Advice

-- Partition tolerance is mandatory; during partitions you must pick between consistency and availability.
+- Partition tolerance is mandatory; during partitions you must pick between consistency and availability (CAP).
 - When explaining a design choice, justify tradeoffs in business terms (e.g., tolerate 5 seconds of staleness for better availability).

 ## Quick Interview Pointers

 - Don’t give absolute answers — explain tradeoffs and why a given choice fits the product requirements.
 - Mention CAP where relevant, and tie it to user impact (stale reads vs downtime).

-If you'd like, I can:

-- Move these files into a different folder (e.g., `docs/system-design/`) or update titles.
-- Create a `README.md` table-of-contents that links to all these files.
-- Commit the changes and create a Git branch.